 If you fail to report your income, it can result in hefty penalties.
+You should even report cash income.
 These can be monetary penalties or, in severe cases, criminal penalties.

 Each year during tax season, you will report your income using a Form 1040 or 1040-SR. Form 1040 is the individual tax return form that everyone files.
 Business revenue/expenses are reported on an attached Schedule C which is filed as part of Form 1040.

 Employees and independent contractors both fill out a Form 1040.
-The difference is whether or not you are required to record 1099 income or W2 income.
+The difference is whether or not you are required to record 1099 income or W2 income (sometimes even both in the same year).
 If you do not know whether your company has hired you as an employee or as a freelance worker, you need to find out.